drauk/mp/README.md

 # mp
-Some metapost example diagrams
+More than 700 metapost example diagrams for a mathematics book.

-See the file README.pub.html for compilation instructions.

-Run "make -f makefile.pub" to make the file mpdemo.pdf.
+Run "make" to make the file mpdemo.pdf.